-Issues in Development: Counseling Adults PSY 8020 3 cr.
+Issues in Development: Counseling Adults

 The course emphasizes adult development and counseling issues of adult life, especially as they relate to an individual's developmental progress.
 Students consider clients in light of their developmental history, which influences present behavior.
 The instruction presumes that helping clients gain greater understanding of these influences aids them in their efforts to solve problems and become more satisfied in their daily lives.